elegantapp/pwa-asset-generator/CONTRIBUTING.md

 ## Commit messages and continuous deployment

-This project uses [husky](https://github.com/typicode/husky) w [commitizen](https://github.com/commitizen/cz-cli) and [semantic-release](https://github.com/semantic-release/semantic-release) to commit message standardization and continuous deployment.
+This project uses [husky](https://github.com/typicode/husky) w [commitizen](https://github.com/commitizen/cz-cli) and [semantic-release](https://github.com/semantic-release/semantic-release) for conventional changelog and continuous deployment.

 When you run `npm install` before introducing any change, all the necessary packages for this workflow will be installed on your local clone.

-You should commit your changes without providing a custom message via `git commit -m` ❌, but instead using `git commit` ✅.
+You should commit your changes without providing a custom message via `git commit -m` ❌, but instead using `npm run commit` ✅.
-After running `git commit`, commitizen CLI will initialize and it will help you through.
+After running `npm run commit`, commitizen CLI will initialize and it will help you through.
+All you commit messages will be linted by `commitlint` to make sure they're conventional.

 Please note that your commit message has a direct impact on the deployment of a new release.
 When your PR is merged to `master`, any changes in your PR with;